 3. Uber sync

-To begin utilizing the Uber Sync app on your smartphone, you must first link your Facebook account.
+To use the Uber Sync app on your smartphone, you must first connect your Facebook account.
 After successfully joining your Facebook account, you will be prompted to select your options.

 Uber Sync Features